• Skip to main content

 Looking for hands-on alphabet activities to do with your toddler?
 Here's our collection of letter O activities for 2-year-olds!

-Crafts can be another great way to practice fine motor skills.
+Crafts can be a great way to practice fine motor skills.
 My Two had fun putting Cheerios on the glue dots for this cute octopus from I Heart Crafty Things.

 Looking for hands-on alphabet activities to do with your toddler?
 Here's our collection of letter O activities for 2-year-olds!